SciBorgs/SciGuides/docs/concepts/MakingAndManagingData.md

         return name;
     }

-    // This doesn't break the laws of special relativity!
+    // This doesn't break the laws of physics!
     String name = "SciDuck";
 }
 ```